-Law enforcement and prosecutors in Washington State take domestic violence (DV) charges very seriously.
-From the moment the police arrive at your door and declare you the ‘primary aggressor’ in a domestic violence incident, your world can be turned upside down.
+Law enforcement and prosecutors in Washington state take domestic violence (DV) related charges very seriously.
+From the moment the police arrive at your door and declare you the “primary aggressor” or the “greater aggressor” in a domestic violence incident, your world can be turned upside down.

-From no-contact orders to the possibility of jail time, the process is beyond stressful—especially for people who have no experience with our criminal justice system.
+From no-contact orders, to the possibility of jail time and a criminal record, the process is beyond stressful — especially for those who have no experience with our criminal justice system.

 Essentially, this means any time a crime is committed against a family member, intimate partner, or someone you live with could be considered “domestic violence.”